nextstrain/nextstrain-walkthrough/README.md

 Effective subsampling is a research topic of its own, but most commonly we try to sample evenly through time and space.
 This approach attempts to account for sampling bias.
 The following command uses `augur filter` again, this time to select at most 30 samples evenly across all countries and year/month combinations in the metadata.
-We also force-include the reference sequence required to root the tree later on.
+We also force-include the reference genome required to root the tree later on.

 ``` bash
 augur filter \